skrushinsky/torspider/README.md

 The program is *pluggable*.
 Briefly speaking, its primary responsibility is to traverse the network following a set of rules. **How to use the results** is entirely up to plugins.
-In one user scenario each page must be parsed and saved to a database.
-Some other scenario requires extracting some special information from the page, such as stock prices.
+In one scenario each page must be parsed and saved to a database.
+Another scenario requires extracting some special information from the page, such as stock prices.

 See [Wiki article](https://github.com/skrushinsky/torspider/wiki/Extending).